Steven-Rodriguez-git/Sales-CRM/README.md

 React Query
 Used for simulating web requests and ensuring proper logic functionality behind validations.

-# Estructura del proyecto:
+# Proyect Structure base on atomic  desing

 /src/app
-├── _data/         # Basic simulation of a database using a JSON file ├── (landing)/     # Fake route simulation for better organization ├── _components/   # Reusable elements within the code ├── atoms/         # Basic reusable elements
+├── _data/         # Basic simulation of a database using a JSON file ├── (landing)/     # Fake route simulation for better organization ├── page.tsx       # HTML skeleton and use of "molecules" on the page ├── _components/   # Reusable elements within the code ├── atoms/         # Basic reusable elements
-├── hooks/         # Logic and validation functionality ├── icons/         # SVG icons converted to JSX
+├── icons/         # SVG icons converted to JSX
-├── molecules/     # Components composed of "atoms" ├── providers/     # Context for managing Leads and Prospects ├── page.tsx       # HTML skeleton and use of "molecules" on the page ├── types/         # Reusable interfaces
+├── molecules/     # Components composed of "atoms" ├── Organim/       # Components composed of "atoms" and "molecules" ├── hooks/         # Logic and validation functionality ├── Contex/        # Context for managing Leads and Prospects ├── types/         # Reusable interfaces